Vamana: White Yajurveda: Shatapatha Brahmana

-This instruction, relating directly to the Vishnu strides mentioned in the Rigveda, is also given in relation to the Darsapûrnamâseshtî, or 'New and Full-moon Sacrifices'.
+This instruction, relating directly to the Vishnu strides mentioned in the Rigveda, is also given in relation to the Darsapūrnamāseshtī, or 'New and Full-moon Sacrifices'.
 The three strides of Vishnu are not mentioned in direct relation to the legend of Vishnu as a dwarf.
-Instead, they are mentioned in regards to the performance of sacrifices to consecrate the sacrificial ground (e.g. to drive away the Rakashas or 'demons' and solidify their own power).
+Instead, they are mentioned in regard to the performance of sacrifices to consecrate the sacrificial ground (e.g. to drive away the Rakshasas or 'demons' and solidify their own power).

 This quote shows that 'Bali' is used refer to oblative portions or sacrificial offerings in ritual ceremonies such as the Agnihotra.
 In combination with 'Bali' being used to refer to taxes (see Taittiriya Brahmana, below), it therefore seems possible these meanings are linked with Bali being a king that loved to perform sacrifices and give sacrificial offerings (e.g. such as three steps of land).